JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_SetPalette"></a>RichEdit_SetPalette

-Deprecated.
-Sets the text layout for a Microsoft Rich Edit control.
+Changes the palette that a rich edit control uses for its display window.

 ```
 SUB RichEdit_SetPalette (BYVAL hRichEdit AS HWND, BYVAL newPalette AS HPALETTE)